Project Title: Regional Pastoral Livelihoods Resilience Project (RPLRP)

-Livelihood systems in the drought-prone arid lands of the Horn of Africa (HoA) have been under-resourced, leaving their population more vulnerable to external stressors.
-Over the last decade, droughts of varying intensity and increasing frequency have hit the HoA.
-These perennial drought crises have severely impoverished the natural resource base of the Arid and Semi Arid Lands (ASALs), rendering pastoralists’ traditional livelihoods throughout the HoA increasingly tenuous.
+Livelihood systems in the drought-prone Arid and Semi-Arid Lands (ASALs) of the Horn of Africa (HoA) have been under-resourced, leaving their population more vulnerable to external stressors.
+Droughts of varying intensity and increasing frequency have hit the HoA in the past four decades; mechanisms were not in place for drought resilience.
+These perennial drought crises have severely impoverished the natural resource base of the ASALs, rendering pastoralists’ traditional livelihoods throughout the HoA increasingly tenuous.
 Climate change will likely worsen and intensify the frequency and magnitude of droughts and floods in the region.

-The Project Objectives are to enhance livelihood resilience of pastoral and agro-pastoral communities in cross-border drought prone areas of Ethiopia, Kenya and Uganda Countries and improve the capacity of these Countries’ governments to respond promptly and effectively to an eligible crisis or emergency.
+To enhance livelihoods resilience of pastoral and agro-pastoral communities in cross-border drought prone areas of Ethiopia, Kenya and Uganda, as well as improve the capacity of these Countries’ governments to respond promptly and effectively to an eligible crisis or emergency.

 - Market Access and Trade: aims at improving the market access of the agro-pastoralists and pastoralists to the intra-regional and international markets of livestock and livestock products.

 - Livelihood Support: aims at enhancing the livelihoods of pastoralist and agro-pastoralist communities.

 - Pastoral Risk Management: aims at enhancing drought-related hazards and preparedness, prevention and response at the national and regional levels.